alchemy-swift/alchemy/Docs/4_Papyrus.md

 A single endpoint is defined with the `Endpoint<Request, Response>` type.

 `Endpoint.Request` represents the data needed to make this request, and `Endpoint.Response` represents the expected return data from this request.
-Note that `Request` must conform to `EndpointRequest` and `Response` must conform to `Codable`.
+Note that `Request` must conform to `RequestComponents` and `Response` must conform to `Codable`.

 Define an `Endpoint` on an enclosing `EndpointGroup` subclass, and wrap it with a property wrapper representing it's HTTP method and path, relative to a base URL.